Ajaykumar-Hub237/go-web-app/README.md

 ![GoProj8](https://github.com/user-attachments/assets/2a0d7d94-1fc1-4f1e-8681-9b8152a1c813)

-Now, to access the application on the Kubernetes Cluster, we take the external IP of the node and the port number.
+To access the application on the Kubernetes Cluster, we need to obtain the external IP address of the node and the port number.

 https://<External IP>:<go-web-app port number>/courses

 ![GoProj9](https://github.com/user-attachments/assets/2fed7370-dec1-439f-b2a6-c72d54384353)

 ## Install Nginx Ingress Controller On AWS
+This will create a Network Load Balancer.
+It can be done using the command below:

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.11.1/deploy/static/provider/aws/deploy.yaml